 - Season to taste with salt or other spices (cumin is usually great on everything, cinnamon works well on sweet potato and butternut squash).

-- 1 pound broccoli or cauliflower florets, cubed butternut squash or sweet potato (peel and any seeds) discarded), roughly chopped zucchini, carrot sticks, or pepper strips
+- 1 pound broccoli, cauliflower florets, cubed butternut squash or sweet potato (peel and any seeds) discarded), roughly chopped zucchini, carrot sticks, or pepper strips

 - 1 tablespoon olive oil